code-dot-org/code-dot-org/pegasus/emails/10-15-hoc-teachers.md

 <% end %>

 ## New prizes for every organizer
-<% if US == 'true' %>
+<% if international == 'false' %>
-Every organizer will receive a gift card to Amazon.com or Microsoft’s Windows Store as a thank-you gift.
+Every organizer will receive a gift card to Amazon or Microsoft’s Windows Store as a thank-you gift.
 And you can win $10,000 for your school.
 [Details](https://hourofcode.com/prizes)
 <% else %>
-*Every* organizer will receive a gift card to Amazon.com or Microsoft’s Windows Store as a thank-you gift.
+*Every* organizer will receive a gift card to Amazon or Microsoft’s Windows Store as a thank-you gift.
 <% end %>

-### Computer science is foundational for every 21st-century student
+## Computer science is foundational for every 21st-century student
 Most schools still don’t teach it.
 We owe it to our children to start with just one hour.

 **[Join us](https://hourofcode.com/)**